edbosisto/react_movie_app/README.md

 # React Movie App

 A simple, fun project to learn React basics and improve JS skills.
 Built by Ed Bosisto with inspiration and CSS files from https://www.youtube.com/watch?v=b9eMGE7QtTk.
+The project uses omdbapi for all movie titles and information.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).